Chris Tomlin & Friends

-Chris Tomlin & Friends is the thirteenth solo studio album by American contemporary Christian singer Chris Tomlin.
+Chris Tomlin & Friends is the twelfth solo studio album by American contemporary Christian singer Chris Tomlin.
 The album was released via Sparrow Records and Capitol CMG on July 31, 2020.
 The album features guest appearances by Thomas Rhett, Florida Georgia Line, We the Kingdom, Lady A, Bear Rinehart, Needtobreathe, Brett Young, Cassadee Pope, Russell Dickerson, RaeLynn, Chris Lane, and Blessing Offor.
 Tomlin collaborated with Brian Kelley, Corey Crowder, Tyler Hubbard, Ed Cash, Dave Haywood, and David Garcia in handling the production of the album.

 The album was supported by the release of "Who You Are to Me", "God Who Listens" and "Thank You Lord" as singles.
 "Who You Are to Me" peaked at No. 2 on the US Hot Christian Songs chart.
 "God Who Listens" peaked at No. 13 on the Hot Christian Songs chart.
 "Thank You Lord" peaked at No. 11 on the Hot Christian Songs chart.

 Chris Tomlin & Friends drew mixed reactions from critics, and it was a commercially successful album upon its release, debuting at number one on Billboard's Top Christian Albums Chart and number six on Top Country Albums in the United States, and at number six on the Official Charts' Official Christian & Gospel Albums Chart in the United Kingdom.
 The album received a nomination for the GMA Dove Award Pop/Contemporary Album of the Year at the 2021 GMA Dove Awards.